DevMountain/react-axios/README.md

 const DELETE_CUSTOMER = "DELETE_CUSTOMER";
 ```

 We'll also need two action creators to go along with these actions types.
-Let's create an action creator called `updateCustomer` that has a `promise` parmater.
+Let's create an action creator called `updateCustomer` that has a `promise` parameter.
 This function should return an object with a `type` property that equals `UPDATE_CUSTOMER` and a `payload` property that equals `promise`.
 We'll also need to make an action creator called `deleteCustomer`.
 This action creator will be the same except the object it returns should have a `type` property that equals `DELETE_CUSTOMER`.

 ```js
 const UPDATE_CUSTOMER = "UPDATE_CUSTOMER";